dreamer201/Guide/Masternode-VPS-Setup-Guide.md

 2. Go to the tab at the bottom that says "Tools"
 3. Go to the tab at the top that says "Console"
 4. Run the following command: `masternode outputs`
-5. You should see output like the following if you have a transaction with exactly 1000 ORE:
+5. You should see output like the following if you have a transaction with exactly 1000 POLIS:
 ```
 {
     "12345678xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx": "0"